Table of Contents

-- Increasing the body’s sensitivity to catecholamine like adrenaline
+- Increase the body’s sensitivity to catecholamine, similar to adrenaline

-- Being important in development and differentiation of cells of the body
+- Aid in the development and differentiation of cells in the body

-TSH from the adenohypophysis binds to the TSH receptor to stimulate endocytosis.
-The endocytosed vesicle then fuses with the lysosome of the follicular cell which eventually cleaves the thyroxine from the iodinated thyroglobulin.
+TSH from the adenohypophysis (anterior pituitary) binds to the TSH receptor and stimulates endocytosis.
+The endocytosed vesicle then fuses with a lysosome of a follicular cell, which eventually cleaves T4 from the iodinated thyroglobulin.

 Tyrosine Metabolism and Disease

 One of the most common disorders related to tyrosine is tyrosinemia.
-It is a genetic disorder that is characterized by disruptions in the different steps in the break down of tyrosine.
-When untreated, the tyrosine and the by products of the whole process may build up in tissues leading to serious health problems.
+It is a genetic disorder characterized by disruptions in the different breakdown steps of tyrosine.
+When the disorder is left untreated, the tyrosine and the by-products of the entire process may build up in tissues and lead to serious health problems.

 Three types of tyrosinemia occur:

-The diagnosis of Type I tyrosinemia is established by the blood tests that depicts an elevation in the levels of tyrosine in plasma.
+The diagnosis of type I tyrosinemia is established by blood tests that depict elevations in plasma tyrosine levels.
 Confirmation of the disease is achieved by the presence of high levels of succinylacetone in plasma or urine.
-It is treated with nitisinone in more effective manner when treated in acute episodes and slow disease progression.
-Low intake of phenylalanine and tyrosine is highly recommended to save the liver and kidney.
-Untreated children often do not survive past age 10.
+The disease is treated with nitisinone in a more effective manner when treated in acute episodes and slow disease progression.
+Low intake of phenylalanine and tyrosine is highly recommended to preserve the liver and kidney.
+Untreated children often do not survive past the age of 10 years.

-Type II tyrosinemia is a less severe autosomal recessive type of tyrosinemia caused b deficiency of tyrosine transaminase, which affects the skin, eyes, and mental development.
-Signs and symptoms also show during the early years of life.
-Symptoms include eye pain and redness, photophobia, painful skin on palms and sole of feet.
-Almost 50% of patients with this type of tyrosinemia have some degree of intellectual disability.
-It is diagnosed by the blood tests and urine tests that show an elevation of tyrosine in plasma and absence of succinylacetone in blood plasma or urine.
-In liver biopsy. it is shown that there is decreased enzyme activity.
+Type II tyrosinemia is a less severe autosomal recessive disease caused by a deficiency of tyrosine transaminase.
+The disease affects the skin, eyes, and mental development.
+Signs and symptoms also present during the early years of life and include eye pain and redness, photophobia, and skin pain and discomfort on palms and soles of the feet.
+Approximately 50% of patients with this type of tyrosinemia have some degree of intellectual disability.
+The condition is diagnosed with blood and urine tests that show an elevation of plasma tyrosine and an absence of succinylacetone in plasma or urine.
+A liver biopsy will show decreased enzyme activity.
 Treatment includes a mild-to-moderate decrease in dietary intake of phenylalanine and tyrosine.